microsoft/playwright/docs/src/api/class-browsercontext.md

 Performs action and waits for a new [Page] to be created in the context.
 If predicate is provided, it passes [Page] value into the `predicate` function and waits for `predicate(event)` to return a truthy value.
-Will throw an error if the page is closed before the worker event is fired.
+Will throw an error if the context closes before new [Page] is created.

 ### option: BrowserContext.waitForPage.predicate =
 * langs: csharp, java, python